NextDotID/sdk_rust/README.md

 ##### Submit a ProofChain modification to ProofService server.

-Run `cargo run --example procedure` to play an interactive demo.
+Run `cargo run --example proof_procedure` to play an interactive demo.

 See [examples/proof_procedure.rs](./examples/proof_procedure.rs) for more info.